 - Checking the candidate’s credit history to verify scams, non-payment of bills, etc.

-- Performing a check of the residential address for authenticity.
+- Performing address verification for authenticity.

 What is an API for background checks?

 A background check application programming interface (API) is a software system or program that connects the existing systems with the background screening gamut.

 With the help of the best background check API, verification of candidate credentials become an integrated part of the HR system, removing all gaps.
 Ultimately, it enhances the user experience and drives effective working.

 How does a background check API work?

 A background check integration API does not require much engineering know-how.
 The dashboard gives a comprehensive angle to the verification process and instantly helps start it.

 A link can be sent to the candidates to invite them to start filling up details and giving relevant approvals.
 The HR gets the updates in real-time.

 The best API does not require the end-user to have any prior coding or engineering experience.
 A backend integration in the current Human Resource system makes the screening process automated, end-to-end seamless, and customizable.
 It involves one-time programming by the API developer to get the process rolling.